festelo/h3_dart/README.md

 cp src/h3lib/lib/* ../../ios/Classes/h3lib
 ```

-You need to add .h and .c files to the project using XCode.
+You need to add .h and .c files to the project using XCode if you want to launch example (iOS).
 Then, probably you will face some build errors, in my case i just followed xcode instructions to solve them.

 Code generation tool called [ffigen](https://pub.dev/packages/ffige) is used to create C-to-Dart bindings.